Investment and Company Research

 I, Robert Goldman, hereby certify that the view expressed in this research report accurately reflect my personal views about the subject securities and issuers.
 I also certify that no part of my compensation was, is, or will be, directly or indirectly, related to the recommendations or views expressed in this research report.

-This Microcap Hot Topics Article was prepared for informational purposes only.
+This Opportunity Research report was prepared for informational purposes only.

 Goldman Small Cap Research, (a division of Two Triangle Consulting Group, LLC) produces research via two formats: Goldman Select Research and Goldman Opportunity Research.
 The Select format reflects the Firm’s internally generated stock ideas along with economic and stock market outlooks.
-Opportunity Research reports, updates and Microcap Hot Topics articles reflect sponsored (paid) research but can also include non-sponsored microcap research ideas that typically carry greater risks than those stocks covered in the Select Research category.
+Opportunity Research reports, updates and Microcap Hot Topics articles reflect sponsored (paid) research but can also include non-sponsored micro-cap research ideas that typically carry greater risks than those stocks covered in the Select Research category.
 It is important to note that while we may track performance separately, we utilize many of the same coverage criteria in determining coverage of all stocks in both research formats.
-Research reports on profiled stocks in the Opportunity Research format typically have a higher risk profile, and may offer greater upside.
-In 2015, Goldman Small Cap Research has been compensated by a third party in the amount of $18,000 for a research subscription service including a report, updates, and a series of articles.
+Research reports on profiled stocks in the Opportunity Research format typically have a higher risk profile and may offer greater upside.
+Goldman Small Cap Research was compensated by the Company in the amount of $5,000 for research report production, including a press release.
+All information contained in this report was provided by the Company via filings, press releases or its website, or through our own due diligence.
 Our analysts are responsible only to the public, and are paid in advance to eliminate pecuniary interests, retain editorial control, and ensure independence.
 Analysts are compensated on a per report basis and not on the basis of his/her recommendations.

 Goldman Small Cap Research is not affiliated in any way with Goldman Sachs & Co.